spencerbertsch1/Linux_Server_Configuration/README.md

 ## Step 10: Install and configure PostgreSQL

+## Step 11: Do not allow remote connections

+## Step 12: Create a new database user named catalog

+## Step 13: Limit permissions to the catalog database to the user 'catalog'

-## Step 11: Install git
+## Step 14: Install git

-## Step 12: Clone the Item Catalog repo
+## Step 15: Clone the Item Catalog repo

-## Step 13: Create and populate the catalog database in PostgreSQL
+## Step 16: Create and populate the catalog database in PostgreSQL

-## Step 14: Run the flask application so it's live at the listed URI
+## Step 17: Run the flask application so it's live at the listed URI

 ## Resources